 The number of certificates (and hence the total value) will depend upon the amount of electricity the system creates or displaces.
 For eg, larger solar PV systems should generate more electricity and therefore a higher number of STCs.

 If you choose to assign the right to create STCs to your solar retailer or installer, you will need to sign a Solar PV STC Assignment Form.
-A generic version of the form is available from the Office of the Renewable Energy Regulator (ORER), although you may receive a customised form from your solar retailer or installer.

-ORER is a Federal Government statutory authority established to oversee the implementation of the Large-scale Renewable Energy Target (LRET) and the Small-Scale Renewable Energy Scheme (SRES).
+The Clean Energy Regulator (CER) is a Federal Government statutory authority established to oversee the implementation of the Large-scale Renewable Energy Target (LRET) and the Small-Scale Renewable Energy Scheme (SRES).

 Who fills out the form?

 Some sections of the Solar PV STC Assignment Form will need to be completed by the solar retailer/installer, and you will need to complete other sections.